zshehov/adk-python/CONTRIBUTING.md

 ### Requirement for PRs

-- All PRs, other than small documentation or typo fixes, should have a Issue assoicated.
+- All PRs, other than small documentation or typo fixes, should have an issue associated.
 If not, please create one.
-- Small, focused PRs.
+- Submit small, focused PRs.
 Keep changes minimal—one concern per PR.
-- For bug fixes or features, please provide logs or screenshot after the fix is applied to help reviewers better understand the fix.
+- For bug fixes or features, please provide logs or screenshots after the fix is applied to help reviewers better understand the change.
-- Please add corresponding testing for your code change if it's not covered by existing tests.
+- Please add corresponding tests for your code change if it is not covered by existing tests.

 ### Large or Complex Changes
 For substantial features or architectural revisions:

-- Open an Issue First: Outline your proposal, including design considerations and impact.
+- Open an issue first: Outline your proposal, including design considerations and impact.
-- Gather Feedback: Discuss with maintainers and the community to ensure alignment and avoid duplicate work
+- Gather feedback: Discuss with maintainers and the community to ensure alignment and avoid duplicate work.

 ### Code reviews